-Emission Percentage Aspects 1 Units 2 2021/22 2020/21 Comparison Scope 1 - Direct GHG Emissions 3 tCO 2 e 31.62 19.75 60.10% Scope 2 - Indirect GHG Emissions 4 tCO2e 483.42 532.69 (9.25%) Scope 3 - Other Indirect GHG Emissions 5 tCO2e 15.19 14.40 5.49% Total GHG Emissions tCO2e 530.23 566.84 (6.46%) GHG emission intensity 6 tCO2e/number of employees 5.89 5.73 2.79%
+Emissio n Percentage Aspects 1 Unit 2 2023/22 2022/21 Comparison Scope 1 - Direct GHG Emissions 3 tCO 2 e 32.72 31.62 3% Scope 2 - Indirect GHG Emissions 4 tCO 2 e 455.69 483.42 -6% Scope 3 - Other Indirect GHG Emissions 5 tCO 2 e 12.70 15.19 -16% Total GHG Emissions tCO 2 e 501.11 530.23 -5% GHG emission intensity 6 tCO 2 e/number of employees 6.68 5.89 13%

 - 1. The above GHG emission data have been compiled with reference to "How to prepare an ESG Report-Appendix II: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange. - 2. tCO2e refers to tonnes of carbon dioxide equivalent. - 3.
-Direct emissions of the Group were from fuel combustion in vehicle. - 4.
+Direct emissions of the Group were from fuel combustion in vehicles and ship. - 4.
 Energy indirect emissions of the Group were from purchased electricity. - 5.
 Other indirect emissions of the Group included air travel for business, paper used and recycled and electricity used for fresh water and sewage processing by government department. - 6.
 The intensity is calculated by dividing the GHG emissions by the Group's total number of employees during the Reporting Period.
+The GHG emission intensity in 2023 increased compare to 2022 owing to the decrease in the total number of employees during the Reporting Period.

-During the year, the total carbon emissions are approximately 530.23 tonnes, representing a decrease of 36.6 tonnes, or 6.46%, compared with the figure in the last fiscal year.
+During the year, the total carbon emissions are approximately 501.11 tonnes, representing a decrease of 29.1 tonnes, or 5%, compared with the figure in the last fiscal year.
 The Group endeavours to reduce the GHG emissions by reducing the energy consumption level and will continue to assess and record its greenhouse gas emissions and other environmental data annually and compare it with last year's data to assist the Group in further developing emission reduction targets in the future.